taf2/curb/README.markdown

       c = Curl::Easy.new(url) do|curl|
         curl.follow_location = true
         curl.on_body{|data| responses[url] << data; data.size }
+        curl.on_success {|easy| puts "success, add more easy handles" }
       end
       m.add(c)
     end

     m.perform do
-      puts "idling... can do some work here, including add new requests" end
+      puts "idling... can do some work here" end

     requests.each do|url|